TochukwuEgwuchika/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line displays the third line of the file iacta 8-cwd_state outouts la -la to file 9-duplicate_last_line duplicates the last line of text file
+6-third_line displays the third line of the file iacta 8-cwd_state outouts la -la to file 9-duplicate_last_line duplicates the last line of text file 10-no_more_js deletes ll js files in directory and subdirectory